Who We Are

 Our Mission

-The Harry and Jeanette Weinberg Foundation, one of the largest private charitable foundations in the United States, is dedicated to meeting the basic needs of people experiencing poverty.
-Each year, the Foundation provides approximately $150 million in total grant activity supporting nonprofits that provide direct services in the areas of Housing, Health, Jobs, Education, and Community Services.
-Grants support organizations that serve a range of populations, including older adults, women at risk and their children, people with disabilities, and veterans, as well as the Jewish community.
+The Harry and Jeanette Weinberg Foundation is dedicated to meeting the basic needs of people experiencing poverty.
+Each year, the Foundation gives about $150 million in grants to nonprofits in the United States and Israel that provide direct services in the areas of Housing, Health, Jobs, Education, and Aging.
+Grants serve a range of individuals, including women at risk and their children, older adults, people with disabilities, and the Jewish community.

 Commitment to the Jewish Community